ahtngl/Resume/README.md

 This research grant is dedicated to support undergraduate projects in Turkey.

-Classification of hematogones & neoplastic B lymphoblasts through computational analysis of flow cytometry data to improve B cell acute lymphoblastic leukemia treatment
+Title : Classification of hematogones & neoplastic B lymphoblasts through computational analysis of flow cytometry data to improve B cell acute lymphoblastic leukemia treatment

 (TÜBİTAK : Scientific and Technological Research Council of Turkey)